RMoraffah/NLP-Papers/README.md

 ## Code Instructions

 + Causality data generation: In order to run the codes for generating causality data the following packages need to be installed: google translate, Pandas, Json.
-The code for generating causality data is given in Jupyter notebook in Codes directory.
+The code for generating causality data is given in a Jupyter notebook file called Data_Prep_caiusal.ipynb in Codes directory.

 ## References:
 [1] Richardson, Matthew, Christopher JC Burges, and Erin Renshaw.
 "Mctest: A challenge dataset for the open-domain machine comprehension of text."
 Proceedings of the 2013 Conference on Empirical Methods in Natural Language Processing.
 2013.